 Doing design research well requires confidence.
 Develop those skills over time, and in addition, “surround yourself with people who want to be creative like that,” Sarah Parker suggested.
 At first it can feel risky—especially more creative approaches—but a little discomfort is necessary to drive innovation.
 As Collin Smith pointed out, there’s always great value “to explore and try something new—one new thing.”

-Devise “unexpected” situations to elicit new and interesting feelings
+Devise “unexpected” situations

-Help people to let their guard down and open up
+Challenge people to open up

-Mix high- and low-tech tactics.
+Include high- and low-tech tactics

-Get other stakeholders involved to boost buy-in.
+Engage stakeholders to boost buy-in